9 Species of Woodpeckers in Alabama

 In addition, sapsucker doesn’t appear to be harmed by whacking its bill on metal.
 To find these birds’ territory, watch out for their unique, well-arranged rows of sap wells.

 Moreover, you may also notice them perched at the tips of tree branches when they are insect hunting.
-In the spring, pay attention to their unusual, irregular drumming and mewing cries.
+Pay attention to their unusual, irregular drumming and mewing cries in the spring.

 Furthermore, they cling firmly to trees while calling.
 If you hear them calling, pay close attention to the trees nearby for their sharply contrasting black-and-white face stripes and the bright red patches on their heads.